Student Handbook

 School Council

 The School Council is an advisory panel consisting of parents, students, community representatives and school staff.
 Nominations for the representatives to JMSS's school council will be received during the first week of September.
-All nominees are invited to attend the September 13th meeting, where the 2017-2018 Council will be formed.
-The meeting will take place in the library at 6:30 p.m.
+All nominees are invited to attend the September meeting, where the year's Council will be formed.

 Learning, Literacy & Leisure @ YOUR Library